- Optimizely Web Experimentation

 Are you experiencing any of the following issues:

-You published your campaign, but you are not seeing the personalized experience that you expect
+- You published your campaign, but do not see the personalized experience that you expect.

 Check that the snippet is configured

 First, check that the Optimizely Web Experimentation snippet is installed and configured to include Optimizely Web Personalization.
+See How the Optimizely Web Experimentation snippet works: Order of activation.
 You will do both of these things in the browser console.

-Load your page in a browser and open the console.
+- Load your page in a browser and open the developer console.

 optimizely is not defined, the snippet is not implemented correctly.
-Learn about implementing the snippet.
+See Implement the one-line snippet for Optimizely Web Experimentation.

 Check that the snippet is up to date